kaalam/document.source/kaalam/_posts/2018-10-1-how_is_jazz_a_solution.md

 <p>This is exactly why Jazz was created in the first place.
 We had to provide analysis based on millions (to billions) of data rows
 to thousands of users.
 The overhead of waiting for queries that took minutes was too much for the average case and the infrastructure could not handle giving access to querying to thousands of users.
 We had to focus on partial results taken from random samples and leveraging cached results as much as possible.
-Before deciding that we needed Jazz, we wrote code running in the back end of existing distributed key-value stores.
+Before deciding that we needed Jazz, we wrote code running in the back-end of existing distributed key-value stores.
 That almost did the job, but was very short sighted in terms of product life cycle.
 We learned a lot about distributing data and, at some point, we found the courage to tell our bosses that we needed to write the storage (almost) from scratch, in C++, to own a platform to do data computation for the future, <b>in a bank</b>!
 Jazz uses LMDB as the persistence, but, and here we